-Unfortunately, if you’ve been searching for work-at-home “opportunities,” you already know there is a catch.
+If you’ve been searching for work-at-home opportunities, however, you already know there is a catch.
 Finding legitimate work-from-home jobs is tough because – quite frankly – there is a lot of garbage out there.

-This guide was designed to help you find the best legitimate work-from-home jobs that can help you earn real money.
+This guide was designed to help you find legitimate work-at-home jobs that can help you earn real money.
 No shady MLM schemes.
 No selling junk at parties with your friends.
 We’re talking about real jobs where you can make at least $10 an hour or more – sometimes MUCH more!

 These online jobs are all good opportunities to work from home, typically on a part-time basis to start.
-Many of these ideas involve you starting your own business – a business which could grow into a full-time gig.
+Many of them involve you starting your own business – a business which could grow into a full-time gig.
 Regardless of the path you choose, they are all real work-from-home jobs that could help you put cash in your pocket.

 Are you ready to cut through the bull and learn some real ways to make money from home?
 Let’s get to it!